Gig Economy, Freelancers, and Taxes

 Projected numbers based on current statistics.

 Freelancers or gig economy workers have steadily increased over the years; learn more about what defines an independent contractor or a freelancer.
-Many companies are hiring on contract that way freelance workers can work remotely and claim certain self-employment deductions.
+Many companies are hiring on contract so that freelance workers can work remotely and claim certain self-employment deductions.
 This makes it easier to set up employment and to work from home, especially if located in a different state than the employer (for example, they would only file a resident state return and not an additional state return for the company location).
 Additionally, companies that use freelance workers to deliver goods or provide one-time services are consistently gaining popularity.
-If you have done freelance work and earned income, you will need to file a self-employed individual income tax return:
+If you have done freelance work and earned income, you will need to file a self-employed individual income tax return.

 Start your return online | Add your business and Schedule C